chenjr0719/AFS-docs/docs/portal/scenario.md

 	![](../_static/images/portal/scenario/1-19.png)

-4. Enter the connecting information of influxdb.
+4. Enter the connecting information of InfluxDB.
 	![](../_static/images/portal/scenario/1-20.png)

 5. Execute all of cells.